On Strategyproof Conference Peer Review: Problem setting

 Under this framework, the goal is to jointly design: (a) a paper-reviewer assignment scheme, that is, edges of the graph $\revgraph$, and (b) an associated review aggregation rule $\aggfunctionnotation:\prod_{\indexreviewer=1}^{\numreviewers} \allpaperperms{\setpaperselem{\indexreviewer}} \to \allpaperperms{\setpapers}$ which maps from the ranking profile to an aggregate total ranking of all papers.\footnote{To be clear, the function $\aggfunctionnotation$ is tied to the assignment graph $\revgraph$.
 The graph $\revgraph$ specifies the sets $(\setpaperselem{1},\ldots,\setpaperselem{\numreviewers})$, and then the function $\aggfunctionnotation$ takes permutations of these sets of papers as its inputs.
 We omit this from the notation for brevity.} For any aggregation function $\aggfunctionnotation$, we let $\aggfunctionnotation_\indexpaper(\profile)$ be the position of paper $\paper{j}$ when the input to $\aggfunctionnotation$ is the profile $\profile$.

-We consider two factors for designing the review process $(\pairopt)$.
-The first factor is \emph{efficiency}: the output ranking should reflect opinions of most reviewers.
-We capture this notion of efficiency by a function $\obj$ takes a review graph and an aggregation rule as inputs and outputs a measure of efficiency (with higher values indicating a higher efficiency).
-This function may be chosen by the program chairs of the conference; we discuss some choices below which we use in this paper.
-The second factor we consider is \emph{strategyproofness}: we want to make sure that no reviewer can benefit from mis-reporting \his preferences.
-Then the goal is to solve the following optimization problem:
+We note that although we assume ordinal feedback from the reviewers, our results continue to hold if we have review scores as our input instead of rankings; our framework is flexible enough to take the scores into account (cf. Section \ref{sec:bicat_algo}).

-We denote the optimal value of (\ref{equ:framework}) by $\optim(\obj,\conflictgraph)$.
 In what follows we define strategyproofness and efficiency that any conference review mechanism $\aggfunctionnotation$ should satisfy under our paper-review setting.
 Inspired by the theory of social choice, in this paper we define the notion of efficiency via two variants of {``unanimity''}, and we also discuss two natural notions of strategyproofness.
-That said, we emphasize that the formulation in \eqref{equ:framework} is a general framework that can additionally incorporate other notions of efficiency such as statistical efficiency.
-For any choice of $\obj$ under our framework, the goal is to maximize the efficiency of the review mechanism under the constraint that it should also be strategyproof.